NaPs/Confiture/README.rst

 v1.5 released on 14/04/2012
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First stable release of Dotconf has been released, development will now take
+First stable release of Confiture has been released, development will now take
 care of API compatibility.
 The project status has been changed to "Beta" on the
 PYPI, and should be "Stable" on the next release if no major bug is found.
 Packages will be updated for Debian and Archlinux, feel free to contact me if